syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-attach-a-context-menu-to-a-cell-in-GridGrouping-control.md

 ---
 layout: post
-title: How to attach a context menu to a cell in GridGrouping control | Windows Forms | Syncfusion
+title: Attach a context menu to a cell in GridGroupingControl | Syncfusion
-description: how to attach a context menu to a cell in gridgrouping control
+description: Learn here all about how to attach a context menu to a cell of Syncfusion Windows Forms GridGroupingControl and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to attach a context menu to a cell in GridGrouping control
+# How to attach a context menu to a cell in WinForms GridGroupingControl

 By handling TableControlCurrentCellControlGotFocus and assigning context menu to the cell's control, we can attach context menu to a cell when the cell is in the edit mode.